Otmar D. Wiestler

 In a preclinical study, GSI also plans to test whether pneumonia triggered by SARS-Cov-2 can be treated with low-dose radiation.
 The university hospitals in Frankfurt and Erlangen partner with the GSI for this study.
 For this purpose, the researchers are using a typical low-dose X-ray irradiation, as it has already been administered for the treatment of pneumonia, as well as whole-body exposure due to a slightly increased radon activity in the environment.
 The aim is to be able to treat pneumonia caused by SARS-CoV-2 more effectively in the future.

-Scientists at the Helmholtz Centre Dresden-Rossendorf (HZDR) want to transfer an existing approach, which can be used to detect and combat tumour cells, to the imaging and therapy of viral infections such as the novel coronavirus.
-Building on this, they also want to develop universal nanosensors that could enable rapid digital diagnosis.
-With their research, they want to contribute to the management of pandemics and minimize economic losses in this context.
+Scientists at the Helmholtz-Zentrum Dresden-Rossendorf (HZDR)want to transfer an existing approach, which can be used to detect and combat tumour cells, to the imaging and therapy of viral infections such as the novel coronavirus.
+For this purpose, they are using modular, recombinant antibody derivatives that they have developed over the last three decades.
+The aim of the Dresden researchers is to redesign these antibody building blocks so that they can also be used for the detection and destruction of corona viruses.
+Building on this, they also want to use these modules to develop universal nanosensors that could enable rapid digital diagnosis, and to use imaging techniques to decipher acute courses of disease and long-term consequences of COVID-19 disease.

 The Helmholtz Centre for Infection Research is also looking at the dynamics of how the infection is spreading among the population.
 Developed at HZI, the SORMAS app is dedicated to disease control and risk assessment processes and can now be put into use for the SARS-CoV-2 pandemic as well.
 This new coronavirus module makes it possible to detect individual cases of COVID-19 patients at an early stage even in remote regions, to document clinical details and laboratory confirmations, to accompany all contact persons and to be able to offer them therapy at an early stage – in case they also fall ill.
 At the same time, SORMAS generates data in real time for ongoing risk assessment at national and international level.
 SORMAS has been established in regions with weak infrastructure; now the HZI and the Robert Koch Institute are working on making the system available to German health authorities.